 - a.
 Admissions Essay - b.
-Official transcripts are needed from where an applicant has completed his/her MDiv or ThM.
-Official transcripts from any institution post High School is necessary for applications to be considered. - c.
+Official transcripts from where an applicant has completed his/her Undergraduate Studies and Graduate Studies.
+Official transcripts from any institution post High School are necessary for applications to be considered. - c.
 One Personal Recommendation form (can be completed online) - d.
 One Pastoral or Church Recommendation form (can be completed online) - e.
-Copy of a government issued ID with photo - f.
+Copy of a government issued ID with photo

+- f.
 Spousal Statement (if applicable) (can be completed online) - g.
 Statement of Ministry Experience - h.
 Evidence of research and writing ability (for further details see General Admission Requirements for Doctorate Program)